 - A business is in business to make money.

 - Seems obvious, doesn’t it?
-How often does information security get in the way of making money?
-If information security gets in the way of our business making money, then we’re doing it wrong.
+How often does information security and compliance get in the way of making money?
+If security gets in the way of our business making money, then we’re doing it wrong.
 Information security must align with business objectives.
 This is almost impossible for corporate leaders unless we take an active role.

-- Information security is a business issue.
+- Information security and compliance is a business issue.

 - Information security is NOT an IT issue.
 The technical part of information security is complementary to administrative and physical security, not exclusive.